Software

 “considered harmful”

-some people pride themselves in their disagreeability. i’m not into that kind of thing, but i have no problem getting preachy.
+Some people pride themselves in their disagreeability.
+I’m not into that kind of thing, but I have no problem getting preachy.

 | instead of | consider |